 - Cambridge certificate of advanced English or Cambridge certificate of proficiency in English: minimum level grade C.

 - References from two referees on the official TCD graduate student reference form.

 The major source of funding for postgraduates is research grants obtained by the supervisor.
 Conditions of employment vary greatly between individual positions.

-Acting Director of Teaching and Learning (Postgraduate).
+Director of Teaching and Learning (Postgraduate).